-5.2.42 Phase A high-side source (PA_HS_S)
+5.2.42 Phase A High-side Source (PA_HS_S)

-The source connection for the Phase A high-side output FET is the reference voltage for the gate drive on the high-side FET and the low-voltage end of the bootstrap capacitor.
+The source connection for the Phase A high-side output FET is the reference voltage for the gate drive on the high-side FET and also the low-voltage end of the bootstrap capacitor.

-5.2.43 Phase A high-side gate (PA_HS_G)
+5.2.43 Phase A High-side Gate (PA_HS_G)

 This is the gate drive for the Phase A high-side output FET.
 This pin provides the gate bias to turn the external FET on or off.
 The gate voltage is limited to about 15 V above the FET source voltage.
 A low-impedance drive is used, ensuring transient currents do not overcome an off-state driver and allow pulses of current to flow in the external FETs.
-This output was designed to resist the influence of negative currents.
+This output has also been designed to resist the influence of negative currents.

-5.2.44 Phase A bootstrap (PA_BOOT)
+5.2.44 Phase A Bootstrap (PA_BOOT)